 How Do I Know Tree Rings Can Help Me?

-If you’re here on the internet reading this page right now, then chances are good that you’re looking to fill in some nagging holes or gaps that could have a direct impact on your investment strategy if not filled.
+If you’re here on the internet reading this page right now, then chances are good that you’re looking to fill in some nagging holes or gaps in your investing strategy.
+Gaps that could have a direct impact on your investment accounts if not filled.

-And that makes sense because even more than a decade later, the aftermath of the 2008 financial crisis has left us reeling for answers.
+And that makes sense because even more than a decade later, the aftermath of the 2008 financial crisis, the current political climate, and the events of 2020 left us reeling for answers.

-We need to understand not just economics, but political economics, too.
+Once again smart investors realized they need to understand not just economics, but political economics, and worldwide societal issues too.

-A failure to investigate political economics can lead to either significant actual loss or significant opportunity loss on major investments.
+A failure to investigate any and all of these forces can lead to either significant actual loss or significant opportunity loss on major investments.